watem-sedem/watem-sedem/docs/tutorial.rst

 .. literalinclude:: tutorials/tutorial_3b.ini
     :language: ini

 Buffers trap sediment.
-So, after a succesfull run with the above ini-file, we have a look at the Total sediment file in the output folder:
+So, after a successfull run with the above ini-file, we have a look at the Total sediment file in the output folder:

 .. literalinclude:: tutorials/Total sediment 3b.txt